Aletheia Coaching: An Evolution in Enneagram-based Coaching

 Fixations can unfold

 Aletheia Coaching offers a powerfully effective alternative.
-Through practicing Parts Work, Process Work, Presence Work, and Nondual Work in a seamlessly integrated way, you can help clients relax and release their ego fixations without unnecessarily evoking and intensifying their resistances.
+By practicing Parts Work, Process Work, Presence Work, and Nondual Work in a seamlessly integrated way, you can help clients relax and release their ego fixations without unnecessarily evoking and intensifying their resistances.

 Coach the Uniqueness of Your client instead of applying universal antidotes